-Let’s take a simpler example and assume that you have close to default Magento 1 website with some minor customization.
+Let’s take a simpler example and assume that you have what is essentially a default Magento 1 website with minor customization.

-To begin with, a website audit should be made.
-This way the development team will make a list of every customized extension, file, template that needs to be migrated.
+To begin with, a website audit should be made, allowing the development team to make a list of every customized extension, file, and template that needs to be migrated.
 They will also be able to investigate the database and how these customizations influenced it.
-Afterall that’s a database we are hunting for during migration – it contains all your customers, orders, invoices, discounts and other vital data for an online store.
+After all, this is the most important – a database information we are hunting for during migration – things like all your customers, orders, invoices, discounts, and other vital data for an online store.

 Please make sure your current development team is well-versed with both Magento 1 and Magento 2 platforms.
-Technological differences of 2 platforms are substantial and it may take your people considerable amount of time to adjust and follow the new standards.
-You should also bear in view that this “education” can cut the future supportability if Magento 2 website is developed by inexperienced developers.
+The technological differences between the 2 platforms are substantial and it may take your people a considerable amount of time to adjust and follow the new standards.
+You should also bear in mind that this “education” step can reduce the need for future support if the Magento 2 website is to be developed by inexperienced developers.

 Migrating Magento design

 The next step will be a serious website customer perception decision.
-Are you going to migrate existing design, get a ready-made theme or create a custom one?
-This is a very important question as it defines the project time and cost – if customisation is required, does the return for it justify the investment?
+Are you going to migrate your existing design, choose a ready-made theme, or create a custom one?
+This is a very important question as it defines the project time and cost – if customisation is required, will the return for it justify the investment?

 Migrating the existing design

-The option doesn’t require the design creation phase, but it will certainly take some time of your frontend developers to re-develop the theme on the new platform.
+Migrating your current design meansthe design creation phase can be eliminated, but it will certainly take some time for your frontend developers to re-develop the theme on the new platform.

 Using a ready design theme

-Using a ready design theme gives you the option to create a good looking Magento 2 store at a fraction of the cost on the one hand, but on the other you should be careful while choosing the theme dealer.
+On the one hand, using a ready-made design theme gives you the option to create a great looking Magento 2 store at a fraction of the cost.
+However you should pay careful attention when choosing the theme dealer.

-At the moment there are not so many reliable ready-made themes for Magento 2 on the market and as all ready-made solutions they have a number of downsides to put up with: costly customization in the future, hardcoded elements, their predefined behavior (like sliders, tabs), no SEO, poor stability and overall performance.
+At the moment, there are only a handful of reliable ready-made themes for Magento 2 on the market, and as all ready-made solutions they have a number of downsides to consider.
+Costly customization in the future, hardcoded elements, their predefined behavior (like sliders, tabs), no SEO, poor stability, and overall performance.

-According to Thomas digital, an average lifespan of a website design is about 3 years.
+According to Thomas digital, the average lifespan of a website design is about 3 years.

-Technology changes and so do the rules of internet marketing – mobile first Google indexing, loading speed requirements, integration with mailing services and social media channels, changing stages of your customers’ journey, new animated and video call-to-action-elements, and finally a blog, attracting organic traffic.
+Technology changes quickly and so do the rules of internet marketing.
+Things like mobile first Google indexing, loading speed requirements, integration with mailing services and social media channels, changing stages of your customers’ journey, new animated and video call-to-action-elements, and finally a blog, attracting organic traffic.
 Are you sure your website is up-to-date?

-When you choose a custom design, the development team most likely will develop a custom theme based on Magento 2 default one, taking into account all your preferences.
+When you choose a custom design, the development team will most likely develop a custom theme based on a default Magento 2 theme, taking into account all your preferences.

-Custom design including mobile version will take at least couple of weeks to be prepared (better to give your development team 1-1.5 months as there will be several versions of design and some elements can be added on the way).
-Undoubtedly, this investment will be paid off as custom designed Magento stores return in the form of greater control, flexibility and scalability.
+Custom designs including mobile versions will take at least a couple of weeks to be prepared (better to give your development team 1-1.5 months as there will be several versions of design and some elements can be added on the way).
+Undoubtedly, this investment will have a high return as custom Magento stores offer greater control, flexibility and scalability.

-When design part is meticulously planned, we can go to another section of Magento for which it has become world famous – the extensions.
+Once the design has been meticulously planned, we can go to another section of Magento which has become world famous – the extensions.

 Migrating Magento extensions